Stephen Grover Cleveland (1837-1908)

 Presidency

-A bachelor, Cleveland was ill at ease at first with all the comforts of the White House.
-"I must go to dinner," he wrote a friend, "but I wish it was to eat a pickled herring a Swiss cheese and a chop at Louis' instead of the French stuff I shall find."
-In June 1886 Cleveland married 21-year-old Frances Folsom; he was the only President married in the White House.
-The White House was a very busy place during Grover Cleveland's first term.
-He and the first lady would shake hands with as many as 8,000 callers at a New Year's Day reception.
-Crowds entered through the doors and the East Room windows.
+Cleveland was a bachelor not accustomed to domestic life.
+He found it hard to adjust to White House living.
+In a letter to a friend he wrotes, "I must go to dinner, but I wish it was to eat a pickled herring a Swiss cheese and a chop at Louis' instead of the French stuff I shall find."
+Only a little more thn a year into his first term, Cleveland married the very young, 21-year-old Frances Folsom.
+He thus becane the only president married in the White House (June 1886).
+With his First Lady, they turne the White House into a very busy place.
+During his first term, he and the first lady would shake hands with some 8,000 callers at a New Year's Day reception.
+There was not much in the way of security.
+Uninvited people entered through the doors and the East Room windows.
+Cleveland would also become the one and omly president to gain relection after first being defeated.
+Cleveland was one of the most portly presidents.
+He weighed 280-300 lb.
+Only Taft was larger.

 Figure 2.--President Cleveland was the only president to be reelected after having been defeated.
 Here is boy involved in the second campaign.
 The boy is unidentified, but we know the portrait was taken in 1892.
 The cap band clearly reads Cleveland and Stevenson, the Democratic Pary ticket in 1892.
 What we are not rea;l sure about is if this boy wore a pillboc cap normally or if this was some kind of special campaign cap.
 Click on the image for an en;asrgement of the cap.
 What he is resting his arm on I am not quite sure.
 One reader thinks it may be an accordian.